 The U.S. Department of Labor (DOL) has announced a proposed rule clarifying the definition of employee under the Fair Labor Standards Act (FLSA) as it relates to independent contractors.

-, the DOL said its proposed rule:
+In a press release, the DOL said its proposed rule:

 - Adopts an “economic reality” test to determine a worker’s status as an FLSA employee or an independent contractor.
 The test considers whether a worker is in business for himself or herself (independent contractor) or is economically dependent on a putative employer for work (employee);